DapperBlondie/auth-methods/README.md

 ## HMAC/sha Method
- Have to function for using them for signing and checking the validation of token Also you can define your DAO layer everything you want.
+ Have to function for using them for signing and checking the validation of token Also you can define your DataAccess layer everything you want.

 ## JWT Method
  Have two handlers for signing and parsing the signed token for getting the claims.